devuri/wpenv-console/docs/cli/ssl.md

 ## Support and Feedback

-For questions, issues, or feedback related to `wpenv-console` or the `CertCommand`, please create an issue on [GitHub](https://github.com/your-vendor/wpenv-console/issues).
+For questions, issues, or feedback related to `wpenv-console` or this command, please create an issue on [GitHub](https://github.com/devuri/wpenv-console/issues).

-This simplified README provides essential information about the `CertCommand` for SSL provisioning using Certbot.
-You can further customize it to match your package's specific details and use cases.